IXP Manager has support for layer2 / MAC addresses in two ways:

 Are you sure you wish to proceed?
 This command will CLEAR the layer2address table and then copy addresses from the read-only macaddress table.
 Generally, this command should only ever be run once when initially populating the new table.

-One thing to note: as the MAC Addresses table is per virtual interface and the new layer2 address functionality is per VLAN interface, any MAC from MAC Addresses that is populated into Layer2 Addresses will be populated for every VLAN interface associated with the virtual interface.
+One thing to note: as the discovered MAC Addresses table is per virtual interface and the new configured MAC address functionality is per VLAN interface, any MAC from discovered MAC Addresses that is populated into configured MAC Addresses will be populated for every VLAN interface associated with the virtual interface.

 The script prints notices for these such as: